Legal Tech

 Why is the page so simple?

-Because the current strategy is validation-first.
-The goal is a clear canonical page, not a wide programmatic landing-page set.
+Because the goal is a clear canonical page that makes the integration model easy to understand, not a wide programmatic landing-page set.

-Use one direct CourtFile page while demand is still being validated
+Use one direct CourtFile page for self-serve evaluation

-The page stays intentionally narrow: clear problem, clear intended solution, clear audience, and one call to action.
+The page stays intentionally narrow: clear problem, clear intended solution, clear audience, and a direct path into the public product page while evaluating the integration model.